Whether you’re buying or selling a home, it’s crucial to know how the real estate market is trending.

-- Potential bidding wars between interested buyers
+- Experience bidding wars between interested buyers

-Transitional Real Estate Market – Definition and What to Expect:
+Transitional Real Estate Market

 A transitional real estate market refers to the interim period between a buyer’s or seller’s market.
 This period of time is generally pretty neutral, meaning it’s neither good nor bad for buyers and sellers.